shortcuts/no-neck-pain.nvim/README.md

         --- @type boolean
         setNames = false,
         -- Leverages the side buffers as notepads, which work like any Neovim buffer and automatically saves its content at the given `location`.
-        -- note: quitting an unsaved scratchpad buffer is non-blocking, and the content is still saved.
+        -- note: quitting an unsaved scratchPad buffer is non-blocking, and the content is still saved.
-        --- see |NoNeckPain.bufferOptionsScratchpad|
+        --- see |NoNeckPain.bufferOptionsScratchPad|
-        scratchPad = NoNeckPain.bufferOptionsScratchpad,
+        scratchPad = NoNeckPain.bufferOptionsScratchPad,
         -- colors to apply to both side buffers, for buffer scopped options @see |NoNeckPain.bufferOptions|
         --- see |NoNeckPain.bufferOptionsColors|
         colors = NoNeckPain.bufferOptionsColors,